Do Iron Supplements Affect Your Period?

 Best Practices for Taking Iron Supplements During Your Period

-1. Choose a high-quality iron supplement that does not cause you gastrointestinal side effects, such as nausea or constipation
+1. Choose a high-quality iron supplement that does not cause you gastrointestinal side effects, such as nausea or constipation, such as nano iron.

 2. Take conventional iron supplements only with food: If you're taking old fashioned iron supplements always do so with food to improve absorption and reduce the risk of gastrointestinal side effects.
 Foods that are high in vitamin C, such as citrus fruits and tomatoes, can also enhance iron absorption.